 Real Estate sales is a relationship-based business.
 Building, strengthening, and maintaining relationships with clients, prospects, customers, other Realtors, and fellow Associates are all key aspects to real estate sales.
 Sales Meetings are a venue for us to discuss or announce any changes to company policies and procedures.
-E-mail announcements from the Principal Broker or Broker-In-Charge may also be used to disseminate important information.
+E-mail announcements may also be used to disseminate important information.
 The Company understands and expects that our Associates, as professionals, remain informed with changes that affect the Real Estate Industry or legal updates.
 Associates will be held responsible for staying informed about their office and their industry.

 4.3 Agency Disclosure

 For Company Listings, all Associates Represent the Seller.

 Dual Agency – Generally speaking, Dual Agency is created when the company endeavors to represent both the seller (when the Company has the listing) and the buyer.
 Dual Agency could also be said to exist when the Company is representing multiple buyers who are pursuing the same property, or if the Company represents multiple sellers who are competing for similar buyers.

 All Hawaii Life buyers must sign a Notice to Buyer Clients that explains the above.
 Associates need to read and understand this Notice prior to working with a buyer.
 Ideally this document is presented, discussed and signed by the Buyer prior to showing property.